Python QR Code Generator using pyqrcode in Tkinter

 Output

-In this output, application accepts URL and the file name, when clicked on button it generated a QR code with logo.
+In this output, the application accepts a URL and a file name.
+When the button it generated, a QR code with the logo.

 python tkinter qrcode with logo